cloudmesh-community/fa18-523-61/notebook.md

 * Also added sections to paper pertaining to Deep Learning.
 * Updated format for both technology paper and project paper.
 * Worked on python code for project. ( will be checking into github this weekend.)

+## Week of 11/9/2018 - 11/15/2018

+* Added final material and conclusion to paper
+* Updated paper bibtex file
+* Researched effective methods of using AWS and Python
+* Researched effective methods of using MongoDB and twitter data.
+* Continued work on Python file.